Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-\paragraph{Conservation property.} We now report a crucial property of $\CFL$~\cite{tcs2020}.
-To this aim, we need to recall the definition of \textit{simple} substring given in~\cite{lata2020}.
-A substring $x$ occurring in a string $s$ is \textit{simple} with respect to a factorization $\fact(s) = \langle f_1, f_2, \dots, f_n \rangle$ if, for each occurrence of $x$ in $s$, there is an index $j$ ($1 \leq j \leq n$) such that $x$ is a substring of $f_j$.
-Informally, every occurrence of $x$ needs to be within some factor $f_j$.
-This definition can be restricted to a \textit{simple} prefix or suffix by requiring that $x$ is substring of $f_1$ or $f_n$.
+We now report a crucial property of $\CFL$, provided in~\cite{tcs2020}.
+To this aim, we need to recall the definition of \textit{simple factor} (or simple substring) given in~\cite{lata2020}.
+A substring $x$ occurring in a string $s$ is \textit{simple} with respect to a factorization $\fact(s) = \langle f_1, f_2, \dots, f_n \rangle$ if, for each occurrence of $x$ in $s$, there is an index $j$, $1 \leq j \leq n$ such that $x$ is a substring of $f_j$.
+Informally, every occurrence of of a \emph{simple substring} $x$ needs to be within some factor $f_j$.
+We say that $x$ is a {\em simple prefix} (resp. {\em simple suffix}) of $s$ if $x$ is a proper prefix (resp. suffix) of $f_1$ (resp. $f_n$).